Daly-Wilson Big Band: History

 Daly-Wilson Big Band was formed in Sydney in 1968 by Warren Daly on drums and Ed Wilson on trombone.
 Don Raverty was asked to manage and co-ordinate the band and was a business partner from the beginning, as well as playing lead trumpet.
 Daly began his musical career in the late 1950s as a drummer in the Ramblers and then the Steeds.
 In the mid-1960s he toured the United States as a member of Kirby Stone Four, and then with Si Zentner; later he joined Glenn Miller Orchestra (led by Buddy DeFranco).
 Wilson had trained as a pianist before changing over to brass instruments.
-In 1966 he joined the ABC Dance Band conducted by Jim Gussey; he subsequently played with the Sydney Symphony and TCN-9 house band led by Geoff Harvey.
+In 1966 he joined the ABC Dance Band conducted by Jim Gussey.
+He subsequently played with the Sydney Symphony and TCN-9 house band led by Geoff Harvey.

-In August 1969 Daly-Wilson Band performed at the Stage Club with a line-up of "top jazz and session musicians" including Kerrie Biddell on lead vocals; Tony Buchanan on saxophones, harmonica and clarinet; Graeme Lyall on saxophone; Bob McIvor on trombone; Col Nolan on organ, piano and electric piano; and Dieter Vogt on flugelhorn and trumpet.
-In September 1970 they recorded their debut album, Live!
-At the Cell Block, which detailed their live performance at Cell Block Theatre, Sydney.
+In August 1969, Daly-Wilson Band performed at the Stage Club with a line-up of "top jazz and session musicians" including Kerrie Biddell on lead vocals; Tony Buchanan on saxophones, harmonica and clarinet; Graeme Lyall on saxophone; Bob McIvor on trombone; Col Nolan on organ, piano and electric piano; and Dieter Vogt on flugelhorn and trumpet.
+In September 1970, they recorded their debut album, Live!
+At the Cell Block, which captured their live performance at Cell Block Theatre, Sydney.
 It was produced by Mike Perjanik and released on Columbia Records.
 Additional ensemble members on the album were Mark Bowden, George Brodbeck, John Costelloe, Ken Dean, Doug Foskett, Col Loughnan, Allan Nash, Ford Ray, Don Reid, Ned Sutherland, Bernie Wilson.
 The album includes a cover version of "Tie Me Kangaroo Down, Sport" as "Kanga", a track written by fellow Australian artist, Rolf Harris.

-In January 1971 the group supported the United Kingdom jazz band, Dudley Moore Trio, on the Australian leg of their international tour.
+In January 1971, the group supported the United Kingdom jazz band, Dudley Moore Trio, on the Australian leg of their international tour.
 Michael Foster of The Canberra Times described Daly-Wilson Big Band as "an exciting two-year-old group formed by Warren Daly and Ed Wilson, drummer and trombonist respectively.
 It has the unmatchable sound of musicians playing mainly for their own enjoyment and has won critical acclaim at all of its relatively few public appearances."
 He praised their live performance, especially "When the band lets go, which is often, the sound is a blast, literally and metaphorically.
 And Kerrie Biiddell, the vocalist, pencil-thin, freckled and animated, raises a storm somewhere deep inside."
 Foster also reviewed their album, "[its] arrangements are lively and all are spiced with this rushing excitement of shouting horns and driving rhythm section.
 Use of amplification helps the volume ... the very composition of the band preserves the brassy feel of big band jazz."